Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

-For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and Hague's Voyage Record above - as can be seen, Tai Shan often carried passengers on her voyages.
+For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
 Follow the links provided for more convoy information; the Commodore's narrative has also been added for some of them and several Norwegian ships took part.

 On Jan.
 2-1942, she set a course for the U.K. again, joining Convoy HX 168, together with the Norwegian Fernmoor, G. C. Brøvig, Triton and N. T. Nielsen Alonso.
 (Brimanger was also scheduled for this convoy, but did not sail).
+A. Hague says she had 10 passengers on board.
+She arrived Liverpool on Jan.
+15, and again had a long stay in port.
 The following month she's listed, along with Fernhill, Laurits Swenson, Montevideo and the Panamanian Norbris (Norwegian managers), in the westbound Convoy ON 69*, departing Liverpool on Febr.
-20, dispersed March 6, Tai Shan arriving Halifax that same day.
-At the beginning of May that year, she's listed among the ships in Convoy HX 188 from Halifax.
-According to A. Hague, she sank in dock at Liverpool - I have no further details on this but it'll be noticed on Page 1 that there's now a long gap in her voyages; departure Liverpool is given as July 31, when she proceeded to New York, having joined Convoy ON 117*, which dispersed on Aug.
+20, dispersed March 6, Tai Shan arriving Halifax that same day, later proceeding to New York, remaining there for several weeks.
+At the beginning of May, she's listed among the ships in Convoy HX 188 from Halifax (8 passengers).
+According to A. Hague, she sank in dock at Liverpool - I have no further details on this but it'll be noticed on Page 1 that there's now another long gap in her voyages; departure Liverpool is given as July 31, when she proceeded to New York, having joined Convoy ON 117*, which dispersed on Aug.
 15, Tai Shan arriving New York that same day.
 Atlantic, Norholm, Solstad and Villanger are also listed, as is the Panamanian Norlys (Norwegian managers).
 She headed back to the U.K. on Sept.
-6 in Convoy HX 206 from Halifax, and her last Trans-Atlantic voyage that year was made in Convoy ON 137*, together with Corneville, Iris (joined from Halifax), Norholm, Norsol, President de Vogue, Stiklestad, Velma and the Panamanian Norvinn (Norwegian managers).
+6 in Convoy HX 206 from Halifax (12 passengers), and her last Trans-Atlantic voyage that year was made in Convoy ON 137* (12 passengers), together with Corneville, Iris (joined from Halifax), Norholm, Norsol, President de Vogue, Stiklestad, Velma and the Panamanian Norvinn (Norwegian managers).
 The convoy left Liverpool Oct.
 9 and arrived New York Oct.
-29. Tai Shan's voyages in this period are shown on Page 2; as can be seen, she subsequently spent quite a long time in New York.
+29. Tai Shan's voyages in this period are shown on Page 2; as can be seen, she subsequently spent a long time in New York.

-In Jan.-1943, she was in the New York-U.K. Convoy HX 222, in which Vestfold was sunk.
+In Jan.-1943, we find her in the New York-U.K. Convoy HX 222, in which Vestfold was sunk (follow the link for details).
 Tai Shan was bound for Belfast Dock and Cardiff with general cargo, and also had passengers on board.
 It'll be noticed when going to my page about this convoy that she's included in the Halifax portion, but it's clear from the archive document mentioned above that she sailed from New York on Jan.
 6; she arrived Belfast Lough on Jan.
 21, Cardiff on the 25th.
-The following month, she returned to New York with the westbound Convoy ON 166, in which the Norwegian Stigstad, Ingria, N. T. Nielsen-Alonso and Glittre were sunk - please follow the links for more details.
+With 12 passengers on board, she returned to New York the following month in Convoy ON 166, in which the Norwegian Stigstad, Ingria, N. T. Nielsen-Alonso, Glittre and several others were sunk - follow the links for more details.
 Other Norwegian ships in this convoy were Molda, Skandinavia, Tropic Star and Brasil.
 According to Arnold Hague, Tai Shan went back to the U.K. again with Convoy HX 230*, which left New York on March 18 and arrived Liverpool on Apr.
 2; Tai Shan stopped at Belfast Lough on Apr.
 1, proceeding to Cardiff that same day, with arrival Apr.
 3. As usual, she had been in the company of other Norwegian ships, namely Høyanger, Kong Haakon VII, Molda, O. B. Sørensen and Skjelbred.
-She now made a voyage to Halifax, having joined the westbound Convoy ON 179*, which originated in Liverpool on Apr.
+She now made a voyage to Halifax, having joined Convoy ON 179*, which originated in Liverpool on Apr.
 18 and arrived New York May 6; Tai Shan arrived Halifax May 3 (having started out from Milford Haven on Apr.
 17 - Page 2).
 Athos, Boreas (returned to port), Buenos Aires, Høyanger, Katy, Molda, Mosdale, Norheim and President de Vogue are also listed.

-That summer, she shows up in Convoy HX 244, which originated in New York on June 15.
-Tai Shan, however, joined with the Halifax portion, and was bound for Liverpool with general cargo - the Norwegian Samuel Bakke acted as the Vice Commodore's ship for this convoy.
+From Halifax, she proceeded to St. John, N.B. about a week later, remaining there for almost a month, before returning to Halifax in order to join the Halifax portion of Convoy HX 244, which had originated in New York on June 15.
+Tai Shan was bound for Liverpool with general cargo - the Norwegian Samuel Bakke acted as the Vice Commodore's ship for this convoy.
 In July we find Tai Shan, together with Anna Knudsen, Buenos Aires, Emma Bakke, Ferncourt, Ivaran, Laurits Swenson (Commodore Vessel), Norholm, Petter, Reinholt, San Andres, Skaraas (returned), Topdalsfjord, Vest, Villanger and the Panamanian Norvinn, in the westbound Convoy ON 192*, which left Liverpool on July 9 and arrived New York on the 22nd, and on Aug.
-7, she left New York in Convoy HX 251 with general cargo as well as 10 passengers.
+7, she left New York in Convoy HX 251, carrying a general cargo as well as 10 passengers.
 Commodore was again in Laurits Swenson, and Acanthus, Potentilla and Rose are named among the escorts (see HX convoy escorts).
 With Chr.
 Th.
-Boe, Evita, Gallia, Heranger, Toledo and Velma, Tai Shan subsequently headed back across the ocean with Convoy ON 201* (from Liverpool Sept.
+Boe, Evita, Gallia, Heranger, Toledo and Velma, Tai Shan subsequently headed back across the Atlantic with Convoy ON 201* (from Liverpool Sept.
 9, to New York Sept.
 24), and Arnold Hague now has her in Convoy HX 261*, departing New York on Oct.
-11, arriving Liverpool on the 26th; Tai Shan arrived Cardiff that day.
+11, arriving Liverpool on the 26th; Tai Shan arrived Cardiff that day, remaining there for several weeks.
 Bajamar, Duala, Elisabeth Bakke, Norsol, Pan Scandia and Vav (returned) are also named in this convoy.

-Following quite a long stay in Cardiff, Tai Shan now started voyaging to a different part of the world - her subsequent voyages are listed on Page 2 and Page 3 of the archive documents; convoy information for some of these can be found in the Voyage Record.
+Tai Shan now started voyaging to a different part of the world - her subsequent voyages are listed on Page 2 and Page 3 (it'll be noticed that she had quite a long stay in Buenos Aires in the spring of 1944 and also spent a few weeks in Liverpool that summer - A. Hague indicates she was docked with engine defects); convoy information for some of these can be found in the Voyage Record.

 Later that month, she joined Convoy ON 281*, together with Brasil, Cypria, Havprins, Thorhild and the Panamanian Norlys (from Southend Jan.
 26-1945, to New York Febr.
 12 - Tai Shan had sailed from Cardiff on Jan.
-28), and according to A. Hague, she returned to the U.K. in Convoy HX 343*, leaving New York on March 9, arriving Liverpool on the 24th.
-He has also included Biscaya (returned), Brimanger, Katy, Noreg, Skaraas and Skotaas.
+28).
+She did not leave New York again until March 9, joining Convoy HX 343*, arriving Liverpool on the 24th.
+A. Hague has also included Biscaya (returned), Brimanger, Katy, Noreg, Skaraas and Skotaas.
 Her last Trans-Atlantic convoy voyage was made in Convoy ON 296*, which departed Liverpool on Apr.
 12 and arrived New York on the 30th; Tai Shan arrived Philadelphia May 1.
 Dageid, G. C. Brøvig, Montevideo, Polartank, Strinda, Noreg and Thorshavn are also listed.

 POST WAR: